willdady/cdk-iam-credentials-rotator/README.md

 ## Usage

-Simply provide a list of username objects where each object contains a `username` of an IAM user which exists in the target account.
+Simply provide a list of user objects where each object contains a `username` of an IAM user which exists in the target account.

 ```typescript
 const myCredentialsHandler = new lambda.Function(this, 'MyCredentialsHandler', {